Charleston, South Carolina: Colonial era (1670–1776)

-By 1708, the majority of the colony's population were Black Africans.
-They had been brought to Charlestown via the Atlantic slave trade, first as indentured servants and then as slaves.
+By 1708, most of the colony's population were Black Africans.
+They had been brought to Charlestown via the Atlantic slave trade, first as indentured servants and then as enslaved people.
 In the early 1700s, Charleston's largest slave trader, Joseph Wragg, pioneered the settlement's involvement in the slave trade.
 Of the estimated 400,000 captive Africans transported to North America to be sold into slavery, 40% are thought to have landed at Sullivan's Island off Charlestown.
-Free people of color also migrated from the West Indies, being descendants of white planters and their Black consorts, and unions among the working classes.
+Free people of color also migrated from the West Indies, being descendants of white planters and their Black consorts and unions among the working classes.

-In 1767 Gadsden's Wharf was constructed at the city port on the Cooper River; it ultimately extended 840 feet and was able to accommodate six ships at a time.
-Many slaves were sold from here.
+In 1767, Gadsden's Wharf was constructed at the city port on the Cooper River; it ultimately extended 840 feet and could accommodate six ships at a time.
+Many enslaved people were sold from here.
 Devoted to plantation agriculture that depended on enslaved labor, South Carolina became a slave society: it had a majority-Black population from the colonial period until after the Great Migration of the early 20th century, when many rural Blacks moved to northern and midwestern industrial cities to escape Jim Crow laws.

 At the foundation of the town, the principal items of commerce were pine timber and pitch for ships and tobacco.
 The early economy developed around the deerskin trade, in which colonists used alliances with the Cherokee and Creek peoples to secure the raw material.

-At the same time, Indians took each other as captives and slaves in warfare.
+At the same time, Native Americans kidnapped and enslaved each other in warfare.
 From 1680 to 1720, approximately 40,000 native men, women, and children were sold through the port, principally to the West Indies such as (Bermuda and the Bahamas), but also to other Southern colonies.
-The Lowcountry planters did not keep Indian slaves, considering them too prone to escape or revolt.
+The Lowcountry planters did not keep enslaved Native Americans, considering them too prone to escape or revolt.
 They used the proceeds of their sale to purchase enslaved Black Africans for their own plantations.
 The slave raiding—and the European firearms it introduced—helped destabilize Spanish Florida and French Louisiana in the 1700s during the War of the Spanish Succession.
 But it also provoked the Yamasee War of the 1710s that nearly destroyed the colony.
 After that, South Carolina largely abandoned the Indian slave trade.

 The area's unsuitability for growing tobacco prompted the Lowcountry planters to experiment with other cash crops.
-The profitability of growing rice led the planters to pay premiums for slaves from the "Rice Coast" who knew its cultivation; their descendants make up the ethnic Gullah who created their own culture and language in this area.
+The profitability of growing rice led the planters to pay premiums for enslaved people from the "Rice Coast" who knew its cultivation; their descendants make up the ethnic Gullah who created their own culture and language in this area.
 Slaves imported from the Caribbean showed the planter George Lucas's daughter Eliza how to raise and use indigo for dyeing in 1747.